 Depending on where you live, there is a good chance your child will need to ride their Power Wheels through the grass at some point.
 Do Power Wheels run on grass?
-If you have found yourself asking this question about power wheels and if grass will be an issue for your child’s power wheel, you have come to the right place.
+If you have found yourself asking this question about power wheels and if grass will be an issue for your child’s ride on, you have come to the right place.

 Many Power Wheels can drive through a flat area of grass.
 Many issues, however, can make a Power Wheel slow or stop on grass, such as: